ibm-cloud-docs/account/manage-case.md

 You can create and manage custom tags that can be attached to support cases.
 These tags help categorize cases by service, incident, or any custom logic, making it simpler to search, filter, and manage high volumes of support interactions.

+To use tags, the customer's account must have a Premium support tier.
+{: important}

 ### Creating tags in your account
 {: #create-tags-account}
+{ui}

 Before you can tag cases, you must create tags at the account level.
 To do so, complete the following steps: